Zidane912/microservicesapp/README.md

 ![image](https://user-images.githubusercontent.com/96538941/169007675-26a533cf-1467-431e-96b9-5a586baafd75.png)

 As for the arhcitecture of the virtual machines (VM) themselves.
 VM1, using an Ansible playbook, dealt with the deployment of the application using an ansible play book to build and install onto VM2 (swarm manager) whereby the repository of the application was cloned to from GitHub to the swarm manager and thereafter a docker swarm was initialised and VM3 (swarm worker) was added to the swarm.
-The application was then build and deployed from the swarm manager and thus was avaiable on both the swarm worker and manager on port 5000 of their public IP addresses.
+The application was then built and deployed from the swarm manager and thus was avaiable on both the swarm worker and manager on port 5000 of their public IP addresses.
 The ansible playbook would also push images to docker hub, below is a screen shot of the images from docker hub used for the application:

 ![image](https://user-images.githubusercontent.com/96538941/169011519-9fe824bc-c191-4af2-8ad4-dbcaafb74474.png)